nicolehao34/nicolehao34.github.io/index.md

 - **Cornell AI Innovation Lab Projects** <br>
 I was selected to work at the [Cornell AI Innovation lab](https://it.cornell.edu/ai-innovation-lab).
 I was involved in different projects building RAG-based AI agents that improve productivity and give AI-generated second-opinions at the Cornell Agricultural and Life Sciences School and the Cornell Vet School.

+- **AI Engineering at Ascot Group** <br>
+At Ascot Group, an international specialty reinsurance company, I developed AI-driven tools to improve decision-making for underwriters.
+I built a machine learning system that scores broker submissions on a 1–5 scale based on profitability and win-rate indicators, and fine-tuned NLP models to extract structured data from unstandardized PDF loss runs.
+Through this work, I witnessed firsthand the inefficiencies that arise from complex, manual processes in the financial industry.
+This experience deepened my interest in building scalable AI systems that simplify workflows and reduce operational friction.

 ------